Codux Help Center

 Selecting and Interacting With Components

-The stage in Codux is where you can see components rendered.
-You can view, edit, and interact with with your components on boards, and see how they behave in different scenarios.
-The default mode for the stage when you open a component is Select mode.
-In this mode, you can validate your components by checking their properties and seeing what styles apply to them, and make edits to selected elements accordingly.
+The default mode for the stage when you open a component is Edit mode.
+In this mode, you can validate your components by checking their properties and seeing what styles apply to them, drag them to rearrange, and make edits to selected elements accordingly.

-When you want to interact with your components to see how they respond as you play with them, use Preview mode.
 You'll find this mode great for testing transitions.
 For example, see how long it takes for a button to transition from its 'default' state to its 'hover' state.
-Then, if you aren't satisfied with the transition time, select the element from the Elements panel (or by re-enabling Select mode) to make the necessary change to improve the user experience of your app.
+Then, if you aren't satisfied with the transition time, select the element from the Elements panel (or by re-enabling Edit mode) to make the necessary change to improve the user experience of your app.

 Switching Between Modes

+To switch between modes (Edit to edit and Preview to interact with the components), use the buttons at the top right side of the stage.
 You can also use the Alt V keyboard shortcut on Windows and Linux computers, and the ⌥ V shortcut on macOS to switch between modes.

 Drag on Stage